Online Tax Software Review

 What You'll Need to File Your Taxes Online

-If you've never filed your taxes online or you've always had a provider do it for you, before you get started, you'll need either your electronic filing PIN acquired from the IRS (which you can obtain beginning mid-January) or your adjusted gross income from the previous year.
-You'll also need all of your tax-related paperwork such as child care provider information, mortgage interest statements, charitable donation receipts, medical expense records, investment interest expenses and more.
+If you've never filed your taxes online or you've always had a professional do them for you, you'll need either your electronic filing PIN from the IRS (which you can obtain beginning mid-January) or your adjusted gross income from the previous year.
+You'll also need all of your tax-related paperwork such as W-2 forms, child care provider information, mortgage interest statements, charitable donation receipts, medical expense records, investment interest expenses and more.
 Your employer should have your 2016 W-2 to you before February 2, 2017.
 The online tax service will provide all tax forms and schedules you require.

-Free online filing does exist.
-In fact, most online tax services offer free filing if you'll be using Form 1040EZ or 1040A.
+Most online tax services offer a free filing service if you'll be using Form 1040EZ or 1040A.
 In addition to these forms, H&R Block also offers free filing for Form 1040 Schedule A, which is notable if you plan to itemize your deductions.
-Some income tax preparation solutions, such as TurboTax, let you e-file your state income tax form for free, which usually costs extra.
-If you qualify to use this form, there is no need to pay a high fee to have someone else prepare your return for you since you can use online tax software to easily and quickly create your return.
+Some income tax preparation solutions, such as TurboTax, also let you e-file your state income tax form for free, which sometimes costs extra.
+If you qualify to use this form, there's no need to pay a high fee to have someone else prepare your return for you since you can use online tax software to easily and quickly create your return.

 - Your status is single or filing jointly